Skip to content

 Styling API

-This section documents the supported styling hooks for <w-radio>.
+This section documents the supported styling hooks for <w-radio> and <w-radio-group>.

 Use these hooks to customize appearance without relying on internal structure or selectors.